alecramsay/T/docs/commands/show.md

 # show

-Show prints the first N rows of the top table on the stack.
+Print the first N rows of the top table on the stack.
 This command does not alter the table stack.

 If there are less than 10 columns, a nice tabluar format is used like this: